 The RFC-1 can be thought of as two different remote controls.
-The user has the option of choosing which one is wanted.
-The first is a simple, basic, dial-up remote control that gives the user the ability to monitor and control a remote facility and the convenience of a simple telephone alarm system.
-It has only the most basic operating features but it has the advantage that, once it is installed, even a non-technical user can learn to operate and program it very quickly; usually in less than an hour.
-The second remote control has all the operating capabilities of the first, plus a great many more.
-These include a wide choice of telemetry formats and options, automatic action sequences triggered by an internal clock/calendar or by telemetry conditions, options for serial-data operation, automatic logging, and much more.
+The user has the option of choosing which one is used.
+The first is a simple dial-up remote control that gives the user the ability to monitor and control a remote facility with the convenience of a telephone alarm system.
+It has only the most basic operating features but it has the advantage that, once it is installed, even a non-technical user can learn to operate and program it very quickly--usually in less than an hour.
+The second remote control has all the operating capabilities of the first and many more.
+The extra features include a wide choice of telemetry formats and options, automatic action sequences triggered by an internal clock/calendar or by telemetry conditions, options for serial-data operation, automatic logging, and much more.
 The user can spend hours, if not days, learning all about the many features and deciding how to incorporate them into the needs of their particular facility.

-If the the "first" remote control is desired, the only operating information needed is contained in "Section 11-Basic Operation."
+If the the "first" remote control is desired, the only operating information needed is contained in Section 11 (this secion) of the manual titled "Basic Operation."
 This section was written for users with little or no technical training and teaches the basic operation of the RFC-1 in relatively simple terms.
-If you want the "second" remote control, you'll need to read "Section 12-Advanced Operation."
+If you want the "second" remote control, you'll need to read this section and Section 12, "Advanced Operation."
 This section was written for the more technically advanced user who wants to explore all the capabilities of the RFC-1.
-Unless you are already very familiar with the RFC-1, we recommend that you get your RFC-1 "up and running" using Section 11 first.
-Then as you become familiar with its operation, study the advanced information in Section 12 at your leisure.
+Unless you are already very familiar with the RFC-1, we recommend that you get your RFC-1 "up and running" using Section 11 at first.
+Then, as you become familiar with its operation, study the advanced information in Section 12 at your leisure.
 You'll probably find a number of very handy features that will be useful in your facility and you can learn about and implement them gradually.

 The RFC-1 comes factory programmed with the features most likely wanted for a relatively simple facility operated by a mixture of technical and non-technical personnel.
 This includes a simple telephone alarm system and restrictions on remote programmability.
 The information in this chapter is based on the assumption that the original factory programming is unchanged.
 Portions of this chapter may not be accurate if the factory programmed values are modified.
-These programming values are accessible and modifiable only in the Advanced Programming mode.
+Some programming values are accessible and modifiable only in the Advanced Programming mode.